Bayesian estimation of dynamic weights in Gaussian mixture models

-We are grateful to Dr. Daiane A. Zuanetti, from the Department of Statistics at Federal University of São Carlos, for the discussions and suggestions about mixture models.
-The first author acknowledges FAPESP (Funda\c{c}\~{a}o de Amparo \`{a} Pesquisa do Estado de S\~{a}o Paulo) for the grant 2018/04654-9.
-The third author acknowledges FAPESP for the grant 1032, to visit the University of Campinas, and FAPERJ (Fundação de Amparo à Pesquisa do Estado do Rio de Janeiro) for the grant E-26/007/10667/2019.
+The first author was supported by FAPESP (Funda\c{c}\~{a}o de Amparo \`{a} Pesquisa do Estado de S\~{a}o Paulo) Grant 2018/04654-9.
+The third author was supported by FAPESP Grant 1032, to visit the University of Campinas, and FAPERJ (Funda\c{c}\~{a}o de Amparo \`{a} Pesquisa do Estado do Rio de Janeiro) Grant E-26/007/10667/2019.